Whiz: A Fast and Flexible Data Analytics System: Evaluation

 The overall benefits of \name{} above also included the effects of dynamic parallelism/placement/sizing (\secref{es:formulation}) and straggler mitigation (\secref{subsec:straggler_mitigation}).
-We did not fully delineate these effects to simplify explanation.
-We now delve deeper into them to shed more light on data-driven computation benefits.
-We run microbenchmarks on a $5$ machine cluster and a mix of toy jobs $\mathbb{J}_1$ ($v_{1} \rightarrow v_{2}$) and $\mathbb{J}_2$ ($v_{1} \rightarrow v_{2} \rightarrow v_{3}$).
+We now delve deeper into them to shed more light on data-driven computation benefits during one of our TPC-DS runs.

-{\bf Skew and parallelism:} Fig.~\ref{fig:ctrl_parallelism} shows the execution of one of the $\mathbb{J}_2$ jobs from our workload when running \name{} and CC. \name{} improves JCT by $2.67\times$ over CC.
-CC decides stage parallelism tied to the number of data partitions.
-That means stage $v_{1}$ generates $2$ intermediate partitions as configured by the user and $2$ tasks of $v_{2}$ will process them.
-However, execution of $v_{1}$ leads to data skew among the $2$ partitions ($1GB$ and $4GB$).
-On the other hand, \name{} partitions intermediate data in \granules{} of $0.5GB$ each and decides at runtime a max. input size per task of $1GB$.
-This leads to running $5$ tasks of $v_{2}$ with equal input size and $2.1\times$ faster completion time of $v_{2}$ than CC.

-Over-parallelizing does not help.
-With CC, $v_{2}$ generates $12$ partitions processed by $12$ $v_{3}$ tasks.
-Under resource crunch, tasks get scheduled in multiple waves (at $570$s in Fig.~\ref{fig:ctrl_parallelism}) and completion time for $v_{3}$ suffers ($85$s).
-In contrast, \name{} assigns at runtime only $5$ tasks of $v_{3}$ that run in a single wave; $v_{3}$ finishes $1.23\times$ faster.

-{\bf Straggler mitigation:} We run an instance of $\mathbb{J}_1$ with $1$ task of $v_{1}$ and $1$ task of $v_{2}$ with an input size of $1GB$.
-A slowdown happens at the $v_{2}$ task. \name{} generates \granules{} of $0.5GB$ each and max. input size is $1GB$.
-This translates to $2$ \granules{} assigned to a $v_{2}$ task.

-In CC (Fig.~\ref{fig:straggler_mitigation}), once a straggler is detected ($v_{2}$ task at $203$s), it is allowed to continue, and a speculative task $v'_{2}$ is launched that duplicates $v_{2}$'s work.
-The work completes when $v_{2}$ {\em or} $v'_{2}$ finishes (at $326$s).
-In \name{}, upon straggler detection, the straggler ($v_{2}$) is notified to finish processing the current \granule{}; a task $v'_{2}$ is launched and assigned data from $v_{2}$'s unprocessed \granule{}. $v_{2}$ finishes processing the first \granule{} at $202$s; $v'_{2}$ processes the other \granule{} and finishes $1.7\times$ faster than $v'_{2}$ in CC.

-{\bf Runtime logic changes:} We consider a job which processes words and, for words with $<100$ occurrences, sorts them by frequency.
-The program structure is $v_{1} \rightarrow v_{2} \rightarrow v_{3}$, where $v_{1}$ processes input words, $v_{2}$ computes word occurrences, and $v_{3}$ sorts the ones with $<100$ occurrences.
-In CC, $v_{1}$ generates $17GB$ of data organized in $17$ partitions; $v_{2}$ generates $8GB$ organized in $8$ partitions.
-Given this, $17$ $v_{2}$ tasks and $8$ $v_{3}$ tasks execute, leading to a CC JCT of $220$s.
-Here, the entire data generated by $v_{2}$ has to be analyzed by $v_{3}$.
-In contrast, \name{} registers a custom DS module to monitor \#occurrences of all the words in the $8$ \granules{} generated by $v_{2}$.
-We implement actions to \emph{ignore} $v_{2}$ \granules{} that don't satisfy the processing criteria of $v_{3}$ (\secref{subsec:runtime_changes}).
-At runtime, $2$ data events are triggered by the DS module, and $6$ tasks of $v_{3}$ (instead of $8$) are executed; JCT is $165$s ($1.4\times$ better).